 Welcome your guests to the event by directing them to the pool party area with pennants, streamers or signage that pave the way to fun.
 One of my fave new ideas is to use sidewalk chalk to draw creative designs on the driveway and garden paths to direct guests to the desired entrance.

-For late evening parties, themed electric string lights make a fabulous impression.
+For late evening parties, themed electric string lights and glow sticks make a fabulous impression.

 If you happen to have a swim-up bar, your work here is done.
 Others should plan to set up a self-serve drink station within the party area but away from food tables so that each guest circulates through the party area.

 Add a smattering of flower blossoms to a thematic clothed or skirted table and arrange garnishes, ice, as well as themed skewers and swizzle sticks so they readily available.
-Small knickknacks featuring motifs or icons related to the theme as well as hanging decorations will spruce up the impression.
+Small knickknacks featuring motifs or icons related to the theme as well as hanging decorations will spruce up the party atmosphere.

 A day of hanging out by the pool necessitates ample lounge space, but keep the furniture arranged in small groups of three or four spaced around the pool perimeter for maximum interaction.

-Use themed slipcovers and tabletop decorations to emphasize the theme and enhance the atmosphere.
+Use coordinated slipcovers and tabletop decorations for extra details to emphasize your theme.
 A mixture of shady and sunny seating will ensure that sun-worshipers and hot-blooded guests alike can find a comfortable space.